avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _Sack et al 2004: https://pubmed.ncbi.nlm.nih.gov/14738797/

-The WHO provides detailed guidance on what it considers to be a 'suspected cholera case' and a 'confirmed cholera case' (see `WHO 2023`_).
+We will not provide the clinical criteria for diagnosing cholera here; the WHO provides detailed guidance on what it considers to be a 'suspected cholera case' and a 'confirmed cholera case' (see `WHO 2023`_).

 .. _WHO 2023: https://www.gtfcc.org/wp-content/uploads/2023/02/gtfcc-public-health-surveillance-for-cholera-interim-guidance.pdf

-It is an infection caused by a water-borne bacterium called *Vibrio cholerae*, a curved Gram-negative rod-shaped bacterium.
+Cholera is an infection caused by a bacterium called *Vibrio cholerae*, a curved Gram-negative rod-shaped bacterium.

 .. figure:: Vibrio_cholerae.jpg
   :width: 350